California Back Injury Lawyers

 - Rear-end collision: There is pressure from the rear, in which the torso slides upwards until the belt slows it down and pushes it backward.

-Key Factors Involved in Back Injuries from Car Accidents in California
+Key Factors Involved in Back Injury from a Car Accident

 Yes, a violent impact can cause devastating injuries at any time, no matter how careful and cautious you are.
 However, there are certain risk factors that can worsen the consequences of the accident.
 Among the elements involved in a back injury are those listed below: